DEsalasL/lopit_analyst/README.md

 export PATH=$PATH:/home/<user>/Lopit_Analyst_Source  #  replace user by your own username conda activate lopit_analyst
 ```
-## 3. Workflow:
+## 3. Workflow description:
-Preparation of input files (data_prep),
+  - Preparation of input files (data_prep),
-Step 1.
+  - Step 1.
 Diagnostics (diagnostics)
-Step 2.
+  - Step 2.
 Removal of contaminants, low quality psms, etc (filtering)
-Step 3.
+  - Step 3.
 Removal of missing values (mv_removal)
-Step 4.
+  - Step 4.
 Missing value imputation and psm aggregation (imputation_aggregation)
-Step 5.
+  - Step 5.
 Dimensionality reduction and clustering (clustering)
-Step 6.
+  - Step 6.
 Supervised machine learning classification (sml)

 # Study case:
 To illustrate how to use the program,  the Perkinsus marinus dataset is used (available at /wallerlab/storage/dsalas/PD3.1_14082024_example).
 ### Experiment description:
-PL1 and PL2.  trophozoites were lysed by nitrogen cavitation (hypotonic conditions: ~300 mOsm).
+#### PL1 and PL2.
+Trophozoites were lysed by nitrogen cavitation (hypotonic conditions: ~300 mOsm).
 The lysed material was separated in membrane and soluble fractions; the PL1 membrane fraction was separated with a self-established density gradient of iodixanol (16 % w:v) and the PL2 one was separated with a pre-formed density gradient.
 Fractions of each experiment were collected, pooled and each experiment was labeled with a TMT10plex.
+#### PLO.
-PLO. trophozoites were lysed by nitrogen cavitation (isotonic conditions ~750 mOsm).
+Trophozoites were lysed by nitrogen cavitation (isotonic conditions ~750 mOsm).
 The lysed material was separated with a pre-formed density gradient.
 Odd and even fractions of the resolving gradient were pooled into two 10plexes called PLO1 and PLO2, using 10 of the 11 channels of a TMT11plex; the 11 channel was reserved for the bridging sample containing approximately equal proportion of peptides taken from each fraction across the gradient.
-PLN.
+#### PLN.
 Same experimental design as PLO, but the homogenisation and gradient media were supplemented with K+ and Mg2+ salts.
 Note that given the PLO and PLN experimental design they need to be bioinformatically reconstituted using ‘Internal Reference Scaling’ into single experiments each (PLO and PLN.
 ### Proteome discoverer (3.1) processing of raw mass spectra:
 The raw mass spectra were searched against 17278 non-redundant predicted protein sequences from a newly obtained genome of P. marinus ATCC 50983.
 Culture was axenic, hence additional taxa contaminant protein files were provided (other than cRAP).
 Peptide-to-spectrum match was performed using Mascot with FDR validation via Percolator.
 Only PSMs at FDR ≤ 1 % were retained.
 Peptide grouping, protein inference, and protein grouping were carried out under strict parsimony.
 TMT quantification was done with 20 ppm mass tolerance and the most confident centroid for the reporter ion peak detection.
 TMT abundances were reported as signal-to-noise ratios.
 No filters were applied.